Carrying a printed screenplay around is not an option anymore. Of course, you can do it, but what a pain!

 Then it comes out: you’re a screenwriter and you’ve written a script that may be a perfect fit for what she’s looking for.

-Here are my top 5 recommendations for keeping your script on you at all times, and ready to hand to someone who may be able to help you.
+Here are a few recommendations for keeping your script “on you” at all times, and ready to hand to someone who may be able to help your writing career.

 Price: $.10 per disc or so